One thing that I love when it’s cold outside is a cup of hot chocolate. And nothing sounds more fun than setting up a sweet holiday hot chocolate bar.

 - lots of sweet goodies

-I already had on hand a cake stand, the wood slice (bought last month for a Thanksgiving blog hop), my estate sale vintage box, and straws.
+I already had on hand a cake stand, the wood slice, my estate sale vintage box, and straws.
 The sweet goodies, of course, came last.

-Although Jess didn’t style a Christmas specific hot chocolate bar, I decided to bring out the holiday feel and insert more Christmas items into my design.
+This party idea brings out the holiday feel.
+You can add any Christmas items into your hot chocolate bar setup.
 I had a few elements that I’ve been waiting to use that definitely would make the scene more Christmasy.

 A blank framed wood sign that would be perfect as the bar sign was just waiting to be painted and stenciled.

-- a red truck from Decor Steals that I bought back in June (no longer available)
+- a red truck from Decor Steals that I bought back a couple of years ago (no longer available)

 - a moose I bought on sale a couple of months ago at Joann (no longer available)

 - frosted LED Christmas trees that light up from Joann